What is the Best Woodworking Bench of March, 2020

 For seasoned woodworkers, on the other hand, Sjobergs is well-known as one of the best manufacturers of woodworking tables.

 This bench suffers from no such limitations as it provides an incredibly solid and stable workspace, albeit in a somewhat stripped down version.
-In terms of performance, Sjobergs 33445 tops our list at providing 500 lbs of weight capacity.
+In terms of performance, Sjobergs tops our list at providing 80 lbs of weight capacity.
 This is one of the more quantifiable measurements to determine the quality of a work bench’s craftsmanship.
-This is achieved by using thick pieces of European beech wood and working it without using lower end joints – like butt joints.
+This is achieved by using thick pieces of European birch wood and working it without using lower end joints – like butt joints.

 Of course, few benches can be ideal, and this one does have some drawbacks.
 That being said, most of the disadvantages of this bench are minor annoyances rather than deal breakers.
 For instance, this bench does not include any kind of storage whatsoever.
 Though, it does have the option of adding numerous additional features like a storage area.
 Still, for the bench, you would expect a drawer at the very least, maybe a shelf below the main table area.